elijahchandra/Machine_Learning-Crypto_Predictions/README.md

   3. Clustering Cryptocurrencies Using K-Means: Predict clusters using the cryptocurrencies data with the KMeans algorithm from sklearn.

-  4. Visualizing Results: Create some plots and data tables to present your results.
+  4. Visualizing Results: Created plots and data tables to present results.